Radio Submissions That Get Airplay And Grow Your Fan Base

 You can also include a note to the station or to the radio contact who made the email response to you, that can be helpful in putting your name back on the radar with that individual, which can serve to endear you to them even more.

 Everything you do is a reflection of your art and your craft.
 This includes the CD mailing you make.
-Even if you’ve exchanged a few email or social media messages with a radio platform, you still need to present yourself in the most professional way you can.
+Even if you’ve exchanged a few messages, present yourself in the most professional way you can.
 If you haven’t done a professionally mixed and pressed CD set, radio airplay might not be the thing for you to do yet.

 If you’re not selling hard copy discs at your shows or marketing a hard copy pressing of your music in some capacity, radio airplay won’t serve the best outcomes for your music.
 Yes, you may get a few spins here and there on a few stations.